Graph visualization: the basics

 Are you new to graph visualization?
 Are you keen to understand the node-link graph model?
-Do you need answers to some fundamental graph questions before you add graph visualization to your own applications?
+Do you need answers to fundamental graph questions before you add graph visualization to your own applications?

 What’s a node-link graph, and when are they useful?